GraphicsBlast

 Projection matrices come in two main forms.

 First of all there is an orthographic projection matrix, which performs this transformation keeping parallel lines orthogonal.
-The result is a 2D view of the world.
+The result is a 2D-like view of the world.
 There is no parallax in the camera.
 If we rendered a building like this, it would appear flat on screen like it would appear in a set of blueprints.
 The depth of the camera just decides what's drawn on top of what in this scenario.

 To take a perspective projection matrix as an example, it could transform things up to a distance of say 100 units from the camera into the -1 to +1 range of our window, but anything beyond that distance will be outside the box and therefore not be visible.
-This means our camera has a minimum and maximum render distance which cannot be avoided.
+This means our camera also has a minimum and maximum render distance which cannot be avoided.
 We cannot render triangles at infinite distance from the camera.

-These are known as the camera's clip planes, and make other pieces of the underlying maths much easier too.
 We define a near clip plane, a minimum distance from our camera at which objects can be rendered, and will map to a value of Z value of +1 in our window.
-If we just set it to zero we would have divide by zero errors, as well as various other issues, so usually we set it slightly above zero.
+If we were to set the minimum distance at which we can render objects to be zero, we would run into issues with dividing by zero, as well as various other issues, so usually we set it slightly above zero.
 We don't usually want to render things extremely close to the camera anyway, as things super close will fill the whole view no matter how small they are.
-We usually use a near clip plane of a value of something like 0.1.
+Typically you will see a near clip plane value of something like 0.1.

 Unfortunately we cannot just set the far clip plane to some incredibly high value either to solve this problem.
 We would quickly approach the limit of precision of the buffers.
 Floating point numbers can only capture so much precision.
 The result of setting a far clip plane too far away is that after the GPU has transformed the geometry, it will have trouble with distant objects, deciding which triangle should be closer to the camera than the other.
 This leads to some really strange artefacts, so generally we limit the far clip plane to a value of something like a hundred or a thousand.